-This will make ensure the finish is more even and provide a stronger and more durable adhesion when the new primer and paint is applied.
+This will make ensure the finish is more even and provide a stronger and more durable adhesion when the new primer and paint are applied.

 Finally, you are doing this indoors, make sure the floor is adequately swept, and there is enough space for you to work.
 Avoid any form of obstacles.

-And if you are working outside, do it where there is no too much dust particles or other contaminants.
+And if you are working outside, do it where there are not too many dust particles or other contaminants.
 And now, your car’s body is ready to get painted.

 Watch the short video below for a better understanding of the process of sanding a car before painting: